Fred Hemmings: Background

-Hemmings was born on January 9, 1946, to Fred Sr. who was of English, Irish, French, Indian ancestry was originally from New York City and came to Hawaii in 1922 and Lilian Frietas Hemmings, who was of Portuguese extraction, whose ancestors came to Hawaii to work on a sugarcane plantation in 1883.
-He was one of six children.
-In early childhood, Fred and three other siblings contracted polio though enduring no permanent debilitation.
+Hemmings was born on January 9, 1946, to Fred Sr. (of English, Irish, French, and Indian descent, the elder Hemmings was originally from New York City and came to Hawaii in 1922) and Lilian Frietas Hemmings (her Portuguese ancestors came to Hawaii to work on a sugarcane plantation in 1883).
+In his early childhood, young Fred and three of his five siblings contracted polio but suffered no lasting debility.

-As a student at Punahou School, Hemmings played competitive football where he was a league all-star player on Punahou's 1964 championship football team.
+As a student at Punahou School, Hemmings played competitive football.
+He was a league all-star player on Punahou's 1964 championship football team.